Parking in the village

 In late 2021, we agreed to use some capital to support grant applications from local groups including Monk Fryston United Football Club, and Monk Fryston Netball Club.

-In 2022 so far, representatives from the Parish Council have met regularly with representatives from the Community Association, Primary School, and Education Foundation.
+Throughout 2022 and into 2023 so far, representatives from the Parish Council have met regularly with representatives from the Community Association, Primary School, and Education Foundation.
 The outcome of these meetings is that there are some potentially exciting projects in the village that we hope to invest in soon.

 We welcome comments and suggestions.